 What you think matters.
-Everything we do is supported by evidence provided by our insight work.
-We carry out a wide range of activities to find out what matters to road, rail, bus and tram users.
+Everything Transport Focus does is supported by evidence provided by unique insight work and a wide range of activities designed to find out what matters to road, rail, bus and tram users.

 Browse, search and download a wide range of Transport Focus insight research reports.

 Transport Focus speaks to around 50,000 rail passengers, 40,000 bus passengers and 5000 tram passengers every year to get a picture of satisfaction with these types of transport.

 Passengers are asked about a specific journey, both overall and in terms of very specific aspects such as staff availability, the state of the stop or station, and punctuality.
 This makes it possible to benchmark service levels over time.

 It also allows Transport Focus to address issues that are raised – for example, seeing how the introduction of a new type of train affects passenger satisfaction.

 You can also click to download the most recent satisfaction results for:

-As well as tracking passenger satisfaction, Transport Focus explores elements of your journey in depth – for example, it has looked at bus punctuality when it became clear that this was a common worry across the country.
+As well as tracking passenger satisfaction every year, Transport Focus explores elements of your journey in depth – for example, it has looked at bus punctuality when it became clear that this was a common worry across the country.

 Alongside this Transport Focus carries out in-depth research into transport user experiences and needs for the future, resulting in lists of top priorities.